interserver/mailbaby-api-samples/swagger-client/csharp-dotnet2/docs/SendingApi.md

 <a name="sendmail"></a>
 # **SendMail**
-> GenericResponse SendMail (string to, string from, string subject, string body)
+> GenericResponse SendMail (string to, string from, string subject, string body, int? id)

 Sends an Email